 Six activity sessions each day give campers every chance to pursue their passions.
 Three periods are taken up by “majors,” or concentrations that stay the same for a full three-week session.
 These include classes as varied as learning an instrument or playing in a rock band, perfecting that pirouette in ballet, grasping the art of leather craft or woodworking—even disappearing in a magic class.
 The remaining periods are used for “minors,” which are chosen each morning so kids always have the opportunity to try a different skill outside their wheelhouse, work more on their favorite subject or cut loose with waterfront activities like swimming, zip-lining or clowning around (literally, in a circus class).
 Ages 7 to 17.

-Campers at this all-girls program receive professional instruction in several dance styles—including ballet, tap, jazz and hip-hop—as well as in sports and fine arts.
-On a typical day, they might try arts & crafts, dabble in sports and take up to three different dance classes.
+Campers at this all-girls program receive professional instruction in sports, as well as the fine arts, and several dance styles.
+The camp focuses on four core sports -- volleyball, basketball, lacrosse, and soccer.
+Athletes have the option of starting their day with various Core Sport Clinics, Strength and Fitness Training, or non-core sport clinics like tennis or water skiing.
 Kids can even major in their favorite sport, meaning they'll get even more personalized instruction.
 Fun evening activities include bunk games, socials, talent shows and movie nights.
 Ages 11 to 16.

 Founded back in 1963, this campground opened as a place for folks to ride horses, milk cows and kick back in the great outdoors.
 Today, it offers one-hundred acres of surrounding woodland provide campers with an ideal environment for overnight adventures and exploration!
 Campers will try everything from rock climbing to rowing to sculpting to dance and water polo, and they're sure to love the camp's private go-kart track, gymnastics pavilion (Big Red), archery area and ropes course, too.
 Ages 6 to 16.